December 29, 2022

 The fact is that artificial intelligence is all around us.

-It’s used to help screen for cancer, fight poaching of endangered elephants, and to detect archeological ruins from space.
+It’s used to help screen for cancer, fight poaching of endangered elephants and to detect archeological ruins from space.
 But AI isn’t limited to the frontiers of science.
-In fact, artificial intelligence is everywhere.
+In fact, artificial intelligence is everywhere, and it has been for years.

-“AI technologies are penetrating nearly every aspect of our lives, almost imperceptibly,” said Guangjie Han, IEEE Senior Member.
+“AI technologies are penetrating nearly every aspect of our lives, almost imperceptibly,” said Guangjie Han, IEEE Fellow.
 “It powers our devices while continuously improving by analyzing data we produce on those devices.”

 Common uses include:

 - Financial Fraud Detection: AI is extremely good at pattern analysis, and it turns out that most of us use credit cards in a fairly predictable way.
-That makes it well suited for the task of determining which credit card transactions may be illicit.
+That makes artificial intelligence well-suited for the task of determining which credit card transactions may be illicit.
+Nearly every time a purchase is made with a credit card, that transaction is subject to a real-time analysis that tries to determine if the purchase is legitimate.
+The fraud detection systems develop models of a customer’s typical shopping behavior.
+When a transaction seems unusual, it can trigger a fraud investigation.
 If you’ve ever gotten a call from your bank asking if you made a transaction, that was likely the result of AI.

 For the foreseeable future, much of the effort in AI systems will focus on building larger, and less biased, data sets on which to train the models.